Boulby Underground Laboratory

 - Atacama Large Millimetre Array (ALMA) – combines 54 12m antenna and 12 7m antenna in an interferometric imaging array.
 It has sensitivity and spatial resolution at millimetre and submillimetre wavelengths to detect and study the earliest and most distant galaxies.

 You will be able to use neutron sources in a range of advanced instruments at ESS based in Lund, Sweden.
-The facility is expected to open in 2023.
+The facility is expected to open in late 2027.

 European Synchrotron Radiation Facility

 You can apply for beamtime at the European Synchrotron Radiation Facility based in Grenoble, France.
 It operates the most powerful high energy synchrotron light source in Europe.